ibm-cloud-docs/vmwaresolutions/services/juniper_ordering.md

 After the service is ordered, the vSRX nodes are automatically ordered with the selected license models.

-### Juniper vSRX deployment on an edge services cluster
+### Juniper vSRX deployment on an edge gateway cluster
 {: #juniper-ordering-service-config-edge-deployment}

-If you deploy Juniper vSRX on an edge services cluster, after deployment, you must configure Juniper vSRX specifically for your environment.
+If you deploy Juniper vSRX on an edge gateway cluster, after deployment, you must configure Juniper vSRX specifically for your environment.
 Complete the following steps:
 1. Configure the redundant Ethernet (`reth`) 2 interface with the default gateway IP addresses of each subnet in your private trunk VLAN.
 The IP addresses are assigned to the logical interface, which is in the format of `reth2.VLANid`.
 2. Configure the redundant Ethernet (`reth`) 3 interface with the default gateway IP addresses of each subnet in your public trunk VLAN, if you have one.
 The IP addresses are assigned to the logical interface, which is in the format of `reth3.VLANid`.
-3. In the {{site.data.keyword.cloud}} classic infrastructure view, look at the gateway appliance ordered for the edge services cluster.
+3. In the {{site.data.keyword.cloud}} classic infrastructure view, look at the gateway appliance ordered for the edge gateway cluster.
 From there, assign the VLANs that you want to the gateway appliance and put them in *route-through* mode.

 ## Related links
 {: #juniper-ordering-related-links}